MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/migrate-data.md

 1. Go to **Server Manager** (in Windows Admin Center) > **Storage Migration Service** and select **Install** to install Storage Migration Service and its required components (shown in Figure 1).
     ![Screenshot of the Storage Migration Service page showing the Install button](media/migrate/install.png) **Figure 1: Installing Storage Migration Service**
 1. Install the Storage Migration Service proxy on any source or destination servers running Windows Server 2019.
-This doubles the transfer speed and opens any necessary firewall ports for you. <br>To do so, connect to the destination server in Windows Admin Center and then go to **Server Manager** (in Windows Admin Center) > **Roles and features**, select **Storage Migration Service Proxy**, and then select **Install**.
+This opens any necessary firewall ports for and doubles the transfer speed when installed on destination servers. <br>To do so, connect to the destination server in Windows Admin Center and then go to **Server Manager** (in Windows Admin Center) > **Roles and features**, select **Storage Migration Service Proxy**, and then select **Install**.
 1. If you're using source or destination servers running Windows Server 2016 or earlier, in Windows Admin Center, connect to each server, go to **Server Manager** (in Windows Admin Center) > **Firewall** > **Incoming rules**, and then check that the following rules are enabled (there's a good chance they already are):
     - File and Printer Sharing (SMB-In)
     - Netlogon Service (NP-In)